Following the wave of states that legalized sports betting during 2018 and 2019, Washington became the first state to do so in 2020.

 The legal gambling age in Washington is 18 years old.
 However, the minimum is 21 years old if the establishment serves alcohol.

 The Washington State Gambling Commission oversees all sports betting in the state.
 Meanwhile the state’s tribes can operate casinos via compacts with the state and the Indian Gaming Regulatory Act.
-Those compacts, once amended, will also enable the tribes to offer sports betting.
+Those compacts, 15 of which have been amended, will also enable the tribes to offer sports betting.